PredictiveScienceLab/py-mcmc/README.md

 + [demos/demo3.py](demos/demo3.py): Demonstrates how a GP with a mean using automatic relevance determination for the basis functions can be used.
 This is equivalent to a Relevance Vector Machine model.
++ [demos/demo4.py](demos/demo4.py): Demonstrates how a GP with a mean can be combined with a normal covariance kernel.

 Notes